5 Health Benefits of L-Citrulline: What You Need to Know

 L-Citrulline vs. L-Arginine: Which Is Better for Athletic Performance?

-Therefore, if you’re going to use one or the other, L-citrulline is better than L-arginine at increasing nitric oxide levels.
-For even higher nitric oxide production, consider a dietary supplement with both L-citrulline and L-arginine.
+The Journal of PLOS One also says consuming L-citrulline and L-arginine together leads to pronounced increases in nitric oxide production.
+Therefore, if you’re going to use one or the other, L-citrulline is better than L-arginine at increasing nitric oxide levels, but for even greater hyperemic effects, consider a dietary supplement with both L-citrulline and L-arginine.

-1. Enhance Exercise Performance
+1. Boost Exercise Performance

 Many fitness buffs and professional athletes already know about L-citrulline's potency in improving exercise performance.
 But since many are new to this information, let’s review: